MAIN AREAS OF PRACTICE

 ESTATE PLANNING / ELDER LAW

-The attorneys at Stanko, Senter & Mitchell are pleased to help you with all aspects of estate planning, from the basic to the most complex.
+The attorneys at Stanko & Senter are pleased to help you with all aspects of estate planning, from the basic to the most complex.
 We commonly assist clients with wills, trusts, powers of attorney, and advanced directives (living wills).

 Introduction to the Firm

-With over seventy-five years of combined legal experience, the lawyers of Stanko, Senter & Mitchell, LLC have earned a solid reputation with the residents and businesses of Anniston, Alabama and Calhoun County with our legal services in a broad range of practice areas.
-The attorneys and staff have made it a first priority to meet the needs of their clients in a professional manner and at an affordable price.
+W. Drew Senter began his law practice in 2006 and has been in Anniston, Alabama with Stanko & Senter, LLC (and its predecessors) since March of 2007.
+The firm has earned a solid reputation with the residents and businesses of Anniston and Calhoun County and continues to provide legal services in a broad range of practice areas.
+The attorneys and staff make it a first priority to meet the needs of their clients in a professional manner and at an affordable price.
 For many years the firm has enjoyed the highest rating (AV) of the Martindale Hubbell Law Directory.

 What is a Will?